Optimistic Verifiable Training by Controlling Hardware Nondeterminism

-The success of this method relies on our ability to upper bound the divergence $d_{div}$ between any two different GPUs for any intermediate computation $f$ (i.e. difference in outputs for the same input).
+Our method requires upper bounding the divergence $d_{div}$ between any two different GPUs for any intermediate computation $f$ (i.e. difference in outputs for the same input).
 Let $\epsilon_b$ represent the distance between two FP32 values, after rounding to $b_r$ bits of the mantissa (Figure \ref{fig:floats}) and controlling for the exponent.
 We need to select $b_r$ and $\tau$ such that $d_{div} < \epsilon_{b_r}$ and $d_{div} < 2\tau$ (Figure \ref{fig:rounding}).
-Because the set of possible floating point numbers is finite, there exist optimal bounds for $b_r$ and $\tau$.
-In practice, we find that $b_r \leq 32$ and $\tau > 0.25 \cdot \epsilon_{32}$ are sufficient for standard intermediate computations in neural network training (e.g. convolution, layer norm) in FP64.
-We experiment with different values for $b_r$ in Section~\ref{sec:experiments}.
+Because the set of possible FP numbers is finite, there exist optimal bounds for $b_r$ and $\tau$.
+In practice, we find that $b_r \leq 32$ and $\tau > 0.25 \cdot \epsilon_{32}$ are sufficient for standard intermediate computations in neural network training (e.g., convolution, layer norm) in FP64.
+We study different values for $b_r$ in Section~\ref{sec:experiments}.

-We next discuss the specific functions that our method requires, the algorithm details for both the $\mathrm{trainer}$ and $\mathrm{auditor}$, and our approach for reducing storage costs.